craigfay/changelog/README.md

 # Apr 29, 2020
 * In vim, use `:tabedit` to open a new tab, and `gt` / `gT` to switch between tabs.
 * Running the command `vim -p filename filename filename` will open multiple files simultaneously in different tabs.
+* In vim, use `:mksession filename.vim` to storage the current window configuration.
+Open it later with `vim -S filename.vim`

 # Apr 24, 2020
 * [Svelte Themer](https://github.com/josefaidt/svelte-themer) is a great way to create multiple themes for a Svelte App.